 The humpback whale is distributed worldwide in all ocean basins, though it is less common in Arctic waters.
 In winter, most humpback whales occur in the temperate and tropical waters of the North and South Hemispheres (from 10°-23° latitude).
 Humpback whales in the North Pacific are seasonal migrants that feed on zooplankton and small schooling fishes in the cool, coastal waters of the western United States, western Canada, and the Russian Far East (NMFS 1991).
 The historic feeding range of humpback whales in the North Pacific encompassed coastal and inland waters around the Pacific Rim from Point Conception, California, north to the Gulf of Alaska and the Bering Sea, and west along the Aleutian Islands to the Kamchatka Peninsula and into the Sea of Okhotsk (Nemoto 1957, Tomlin 1967, Johnson and Wolman 1984).
-A recent vessel survey in the central Bering Sea in July of 1999 documented 17 humpback whale sightings, most of which were distributed along the eastern Aleutian Islands chain and along the U.S.-Russia Convention distribution in the eastern North Pacific.
-Line south of St. Lawrence Island (Moore et al.
+These recent sightings clearly demonstrate that the Bering Sea remains an important feeding area.
+Humpback whales have been known to enter the Chukchi Sea (Johnson and Wolman 1984).
+The humpback whale population in much of this range was considerably reduced as a result of intensive commercial exploitation during the 20th century.

 Figure 33.
 Approximate distribution of humpback whales in the western North Pacific (shaded area).
-Feeding and wintering areas are presented above (see text).
-See Figure 34 for humpback whale
+Feeding and wintering grounds are presented above (see text).
+See Figure 34 for humpback whale distribution in the eastern North Pacific.